lf-lang/reactor-uc/README.md

 - CMake-based
 - Optimized for single-threaded runtime, but support for enclaves which enable real-time scheduling.
-- Avoid malloc as much as possible
+- Avoid malloc as much as possible (or entirely?)

 ## References
 `reactor-uc` draws inspiration from the following existing open-source projects: